Effects of the dipolar interaction on the equilibrium morphologies of a single supramolecular magnetic filament in bulk

-According to the previous observations, we conclude that a compaction or a stretching of the open chains is obtained depending on the degree of alignment of the dipoles with the chain backbone.
-In particular, disordered dipoles tend to favor the chain compaction by increasing their lateral contacts and allowing the formation of small, weakly interacting, three-dimensional clusters that reduce the overall extension of the chain.
+Interestingly, the maximum in the fluctuations corresponds quite well with the minima found for $R_g^2$ and $R_e^2$ that separate the two behaviors associated to open structures.
+We conclude that a compaction or an expansion of the open chains is obtained depending on the degree of alignment of the dipoles with the chain backbone.
+In particular, disordered dipoles tend to favor the chain compaction by increasing their lateral contacts and allowing the formation of small, disordered and weakly interacting three-dimensional clusters, like the ones that can be observed in Figure \ref{fig:configs} for the lowest value of $\lambda$.
+Such disordered aggregates should reduce the overall extension of the chain.
 The monotonous decrease of the bond length with $\lambda$ may help slightly to the overall compaction in this region, but its impact can be neglected in front of the variations of the lateral contacts.